-A new Long Term Incentive (LTI) structure for senior executive management delivered via a grant of Performance Rights was approved by the Board, on recommendation of the Remuneration Committee, on 21 June 2017.
-However, it was proposed that the first awards under the new LTI would be made in FY18.
-The proposed key terms of the new LTI are set out in the Remuneration Report in the 2017 Annual Report.
+A Long Term Incentive (LTI) structure for senior executive management delivered via a grant of Performance Rights was approved by the Board, on recommendation of the Remuneration Committee, on 21 June 2017.
+The first awards under the new LTI were made in FY18 with further awards approved in July 2018 (to be granted subsequent to the date of this report).
+The key terms of the new LTI are set out in the Remuneration Report in the 2018 Annual Report.